JD-011/Chai-aur-Backend/Readme.md

 ---

 # Assignments:
+=> Complete all Todos present in the project <br>
+=> Try to console every data to see what are we actually getting, and we may learn something new by doing it <br>
 => explore about exit codes in node.js like one we used here "process.exit(1)" <br>
 => Explore what is Bson data & Bson vs Json (MongoDB uses Bson data to store id's) <br>
 => Improve the file naming part in "multer.middleware.js"